Judge vacates murder conviction 16 years after killing of Minneapolis high school student

 RELATED: Judge will decide whether to vacate man’s conviction for murder of Minneapolis high school student

-Mr. Barrientos-Quintana’s family shared, “As a family, we express our gratitude to God for granting Edgar’s freedom.
+Barrientos-Quintana’s family also shared a statement, saying, “As a family, we express our gratitude to God for granting Edgar’s freedom.
 He has missed out on so many precious moments, including watching his children grow up, attending graduations, birthdays, Thanksgiving, and Christmas celebrations with the family, and the loss of our beloved dad.
 He has a lot of ground to cover.
 Finally, my mom will be able to have her son back at the family dinners, and the place that has been vacant for so long will be filled with his laughter and presence once again.
 Edgar’s journey has been one of resilience, strength, and unwavering faith.
 Despite the challenges and obstacles that he has faced, he has never lost hope.
 His spirit is an inspiration to us all, a testament to the power of perseverance and the human capacity for endurance.”